brechtcs/stdarg/README.md

 // => { _: ['stuff'], r: true, n: '5', this: 'that', force: true}
 ```

-## Roadmap
+## Goals

-These features are planned, but not supported yet:
+This package aims to be a standardized, zero-configuration replacement for [`minimist`](https://github.com/substack/minimist).
+As such, the following features are planned, but not supported yet:

 - Mapping nested properties to nested objects, e.g. `cmd --nested.option="value"`
 - Grouping recurring flags into array, e.g. `cmd --list="first" --list="second"`

+Some divergences from `minimist`'s default behaviour however are intentional.
+For example, `stdarg` makes no attempt to coerce strings to numbers.
+It is up to the program to decide when this is necessary and when it isn't.
+Also, arguments will always be evaluated as if using `minimist`'s [boolean option](https://github.com/substack/minimist#var-argv--parseargsargs-opts).

 ## License